rdkcentral/rdk-halif-test-device_settings/docs/pages/dsAudio/ds-audio_L1_L2_TestProcedure.md

 This `yaml` contains the list of test_suites and test_cases to run

-To run each test_case separately update the yaml file as shown in below example:
+To execute each test_case individually, update the YAML file as shown in the example below:

 ```yaml
 dsAudio: